Harmannz/wildfly13-ansible/README.md

-# apache-ansible
+# Wildfly13-ansible Demo
-Apache SSL termination practise/demo using ansible

-This is a guide on setting up an apache virtualhost with ssl termination.
+This is a demo on setting up apache virtual with ssl termination that proxy passes to a wildfly app.
-This project will grow into something else, for now it is as is.

 ## Setup